 It would be one thing if it was all show, like some glossy two-dimensional spread in Dwell magazine, or the travel section of the NY Times.
-Instead, Clyde delivers, with food that is both creative yet comforting, and prices which are extremely reasonable, given the quality.
+Instead, Clyde delivers, food that is both creative yet comforting, and prices that are extremely reasonable, given the quality.
 Overall, the restaurant generally meets and often exceeds expectations.
-If inconsistencies with the dishes and service can be corrected, it will become a magnate for more national publicity.
+If inconsistencies with the dishes and service can be corrected, it will become a magnet for more national publicity.
 The roasted whole bronzini fish alone is worth the price of admission.

 - Phone: (503) 228-3333